jl4282/ModestWear/README.md

 - JSHint (1) - we want to install JSHint for SublimeText2
 - User Authentication (3)- hopefully use Facebook
 - CSS Framework (1) - Either Material Design Lite or the framework that Polymer comes with.
-- client side library (1) - Polymer
+- client side library (1) - Polymer - Is it possible to count as 3 or 4 points though because of the complexity of Polymer?
+It's relatively new so it's hard to learn.
 - visual effects (1) - we want to use Polymer's visual effects or create our own to create a living, breathing site.

 Total: 13?
 (I'm bad with numbers)